nuntapong-yamsang/ToyRobot/README.md

 2. Create a folder for containing the project and go to the folder.

-3. Download source code using this command.
+3. Download the source code using this command.
 ```bash
 git clone https://github.com/nuntapong-yamsang/ToyRobot.git
 ```